 Nicole’s professional background is in various and diverse business environments including the manufacturing and supply chain industry, logistics, and accounting.
 For the past 8 years, she has been a stay-at-home mom raising two wonderful daughters and met her husband in college almost 20 years ago.
 She enjoys spending time outside hiking and skiing and traveling the world with her family.
 In her free time, Nicole volunteers as a budget coach at a local non-profit and her daughters’ school.
 Nicole joined Moles in May 2018.

-Hailing from New Jersey, Gene has rapidly acclimated to the many charms of Whatcom County.
-Gene received undergraduate and law degrees from Rutgers University, and completed his Funeral Service degree at Mercer County College, all in NJ.
 Gene’s primary focus is helping all families through care and preparation of their loved ones.
-Carrying on his mentor’s examples of attention to detail, thorough planning, and deep respect for the dead, Gene is committed to continuous excellence.
+As the Prep Room Coordinator, Gene’s attention to detail, thorough planning, and deep respect for the deceased ensure a commitment to continuous excellence.
 He resides in Bellingham with his wife and family.
-Among various interests, Gene enjoys cooking and craft beer, exploring nature, road trips, and trivia games.
-He is excited to be a part of the Moles team and to serve the families of this vibrant community.
+Among various interests, Gene enjoys cooking, exploring nature, road trips, and reading.
+He is honored to be a part of the Moles team and to serve the families of this vibrant community.